Water parks in Majorca: Your guide to rides & prices

 Hotels with water parks in Majorca

 Why not combine your accommodation with an onsite water park?
-Choose from one of the following three hotels in Majorca that have their own pool complexes and aquatic kids play areas, promising water park fun in Majorca right on your doorstep.
+Choose from one of the following First Choice resorts in Majorca that have their own pool complexes and aquatic kids play areas:

 Water parks in Majorca: our top tips